 |Form of construction||Airborne sound reduction, DnT, w + Ctr (dB)|

 Special details are required at the junction with the composite floor slab or internal beams to prevent unwanted flanking acoustic losses that reduce the effective sound reduction that is achieved.
-A typical detail is shown.
+A typical detail is shown below.

 Typical light steel separating walls showing acoustic insulation placed between the double leaf walls

 For external walls, Approved Document B (England) specifies the required period of fire resistance.
 The measures introduced for acoustic insulation are generally sufficient to achieve the most commony required levels of fire resistance in non-load bearing applications.
 Two layers of fire resistant plasterboard (conforming to BS EN 520, Type F) are sufficient to provide 90 minutes fire resistance for a separating wall.